facebook/lexical/packages/lexical-website-new/docs/concepts/read-only.md

 - Read mode
 - Edit mode

 The default behavior for Lexical is edit mode, or more accurately not read only mode.
-In order to find the current mode of the editor you can use:
+Under-the-hood, the main implementation detail is that the `contentEditable` is being set to `"false"` or `"true"` depending on the mode.
+Specific plugins can listen to the mode change too – allowing them to customize parts of the UI depending on the mode.

 ## Setting the mode